EliaTarasoff/super-tabletop-rpg/species/marshmallow.md

 ### Gooey Mess
 _(Swan Song)_
-Your inner fire overtakes you, and you explode in a blaze of fire. (medium radius)
+Your inner fire overtakes you, and you explode in a gooey mess of sticky foam, entangling anyone in the blast. (medium radius)

 ### Huff and Puff
 You inflate yourself with air to intimidate or bully others.